Bread Financial Review 2023

 What is Bread Financial?

-Formerly known as Comenity Direct and Alliance Data, Bread Financial is a tech-forward financial services company based out of Columbus, Ohio.
+Formerly known as Comenity Direct and Alliance Data, Bread Financial is a tech-forward financial services company based in Columbus, Ohio.

 The company’s main offerings are digital banking products, such as savings accounts, credit cards, and personal loans.